readthedocs/readthedocs.org/docs/user/guides/best-practice/index.rst

 Over the years,
 we have become familiar with a number of methods that work well and which we consider **best practice**.

-⏩️ :doc:`Best practices for linking to your documentation </guides/best-practice/links>`
-    Documentation changes over time,
-    and links and cross-references can become challenging manage for various reasons.
-    Here is a set of best practices explaining and addressing these challenges.

 ⏩️ :doc:`Deprecating content </guides/deprecating-content>`
     Best practice for removing or deprecating documentation content.